Military says that Chad’s president killed on battlefield

-N’DJAMENA, Chad (AP) — Chadian President Idriss Deby Itno, who ruled the central African nation for more than three decades, was killed Tuesday on the battlefield in a fight against rebels, the military announced on national television and radio.
+N’DJAMENA, Chad (AP) — Chadian President Idriss Deby Itno, who ruled the central African nation for more than three decades, died Tuesday of wounds suffered on the battlefield during a fight against rebels, the military announced on national television and radio.

+The stunning announcement came just hours after electoral officials had declared Deby, 68, the winner of the April 11 presidential election, paving the way for him to stay in power for six more years.

 An 18-month transitional council will be led by Deby’s 37-year-old son, Mahamat Idriss Deby Itno, the military said, also imposing a nightly curfew of 6 p.m.

-The stunning announcement came just hours after electoral officials had declared Deby the winner of the April 11 presidential election, paving the way for him to stay in power for six more years.
+“In the face of this worrying situation, the people of Chad must show their attachment to peace, to stability, and to national cohesion,” Gen. Azem Bermandoa Agouma said.

-The circumstances of Deby’s death could not immediately be independently confirmed due to the remote location of the battlefield.
-It was not known why the president would have visited the frontlines in northern Chad or participated in ongoing clashes with the rebels who opposed his rule.
+The circumstances of Deby’s death could not immediately be independently confirmed due to the remote location of the fighting.

+The military said Deby had taken “the heroic lead in combat operations against terrorists who had come from Libya.”
+After being wounded in battle, he then was taken to the capital, the general announced.

+However, some foreign observers questioned how a head of state could have been killed, saying it cast doubt on his protective guard.
+The Chadian military had only acknowledged five deaths in weekend fighting in which it said it had killed 300 rebels.

+Other analysts pointed to Deby’s long history of visiting the battlefield as a former army commander-in-chief himself.

+“There’s no evidence to suggest this was a coup committed by his troops.
+Anyone who follows Deby knows he used to say ‘to lead troops you have to smell the gunpowder,’” tweeted Cameron Hudson with the Atlantic Council’s Africa Center.

-Deby, a former army commander-in-chief, first came to power in 1990 when his rebel forces overthrew then-President Hissene Habre, who was later convicted of human rights abuses at an international tribunal in Senegal.
+Deby first came to power in 1990 when his rebel forces overthrew then-President Hissene Habre, who was later convicted of human rights abuses at an international tribunal in Senegal.

 Over the years Deby had survived numerous armed rebellions and managed to stay in power until this latest insurgency led by a group calling itself the Front for Change and Concord in Chad.